Built Heritage Consultants Melbourne

 Biographical Overview

-During this period, he also fostered a fruitful association with businessman Herbert Toohey, for whom he designed factories in the industrial heartlands of Moorabbin, Oakleigh and Sunshine.
+a fruitful association with businessman Herbert Toohey, for whom Monsbourgh designed factories in the industrial heartlands of Moorabbin, Oakleigh and Sunshine.
+In 1968, he was commissioned to design the new laboratory wing at the Victorian College of Pharmacy in Parkville - a substantial addition to a major complex on which Monsbourgh had worked in his early days with Gordon Murphy almost a decade before.
 In 1969, Monsbourgh garnered success in a competition held by the RAIA Small Homes Service, and his prize-winning house was built in Vermont South as part of the heralded display village known as the “Blue Flame Project”.
-His plan was subsequently introduced into the SHS range as standard design V438, and remained popular thereafter, being republished in the weekly SHS newspaper column several times well into the 1970s.
+His plan was subsequently introduced into the SHS range as standard design V438, and remained popular thereafter, being republished in the weekly column several times well into the 1970s.

-For all his achievements in residential design, Monsbourgh is perhaps best known across Australia for his work in cinema design, a field in which he specialised for more than three decades.
-This can be traced back as far as 1962, when he worked in association with architect G Murphy on the refurbishment of the Barclay Theatre in Sydney.
-One of his first such jobs in Melbourne, dating from 1965-66, was the remodelling of Walter Burley Griffin’s iconic Capitol Theatre in Swanston Street.
-Having lapsed into benigh neglect in the post-war era, the celebrated theatre was under threat of being destroyed for commercial infill.
+For all his achievements in residential, industrial and instituional design, Monsbourgh became best known across Australia for his work with cinemas, a field in which he specialised for more than three decades.
+One of his first sole cinema projects, dating from 1965-66, was the remodelling of Walter Burley Griffin’s Capitol Theatre in Swanston Street.
+Having lapsed into benigh neglect in the post-war era, the iconic venue was under threat of being destroyed for commercial infill.
 Ultimately, it was decided instead to retain the cinema in a truncated form, with a new shopping arcade inserted underneath.
-While the arcade was designed by C Ian Turner, Monsbourgh was responsible for re-configuring the theatre above.
-An extremely complex task that involved gutting the stalls and extending the dress circle to create new stalls at a higher level, it was achieved in an artful and seamless fashion, with utmost respect to Griffin’s original design and detailing.
+While the arcade itself was designed by C Ian Turner, Monsbourgh was responsible for re-configuring the theatre above.
+An extremely complex task that involved gutting the stalls and extending the dress circle to create new stalls at a higher level, it was achieved in an artful and seamless fashion, with utmost respect to Griffin’s original design.

 Over the course of several decades, Monsbourgh undertook work for all three of Australia's post-war cinema chains (Village, Hoyts and Greater Union), encapsulating new purpose-built facilites and the refurbishment or upgrading of existing ones.
 His output in this sphere spanned the entire country (as well as New Zealand), and introduced such new developments as the first twin-screen cinemas in the early 1970s, and the first multiplex facilities in the mid-1980s.